Google and Snap want teens to make the next Snapchat filter

 The competition also comes as Google faces scrutiny over diversity issues.
 The competition falls under Google's Made with Code program, an initiative that aims to get more teen girls into coding.
 Google, meanwhile, has faced controversy over a US Department of Labor investigation into gender pay discrimination, as well as a lawsuit filed earlier this month that alleges gender discrimination from three former Googlers.

-The company was also rocked by the now-infamous "Google memo," a 3,300-manifesto written by then-Google engineer James Damore that argues a gender gap exists in tech, partly, because of "biological" differences between men and women.
+The company was also rocked by the now-infamous "Google memo," a 3,300-word manifesto written by then-Google engineer James Damore that argues a gender gap exists in tech, partly, because of "biological" differences between men and women.
 In the wake of the memo, Google CEO Sundar Pichai fired Damore.

 Pichai's first public appearance after the incident was at a Made with Code event right outside Google's campus, a few days after Damore's firing in August.